 A direct electrical burn is one in which an electrical current passes through human tissue, which can lead to serious subdermal damage.
 The severity of this type of burn injury depends on factors such as the voltage of the electrical current and the duration of contact.

-An indirect electrical burn typically involves exposure to an electrical arc or a strong current between the source and the ground (e.g. a lightning strike, downed power line), causing instant, deep thermal burns.
+An indirect electrical burn typically involves exposure to an electrical arc or a strong current between the source and the ground (e.g. a lightning strike, or downed power line), causing instant, deep thermal burns.
 An electrical arc or current can also ignite a fire on the victim’s clothing or surroundings, which can worsen the burn injury.

 Chemical burns are typically associated with workplace accidents, causing injury to the skin structure as well as deeper underlying tissue, depending on the severity of the burn and the type of chemicals involved.
 Chemicals can also become airborne, causing painful injuries to the lungs, nasal cavities, mouth, and eyes.